R

 • If your package installation is failing on a missing library (.so or .h file), you may need to load additional software.
 In a qlogin session, use the “module avail” package to see if it’s obvious (a common one is ‘gdal’).

-Specific Package Notes for Wharton’s HPCC
+Specific Package Notes for Wharton’s HPC3

 rstan Package